-In June 2022, the Company entered into a five-year consumption agreement with a vendor whereby the Company committed to purchase \$300.0 million of data center, cloud, and IT services with no minimum annual spending requirement (excluded from the table above).
-As of December 31, 2023, the total remaining commitment under this agreement was \$246.5 million.
+In June 2022, the Company entered into a five-year consumption agreement with a vendor whereby the Company committed to purchase \$300.0 million of data center, cloud, and IT services with no minimum annual spending requirement.
+As of December 31, 2022, the total remaining commitment under this agreement was \$289.4 million.

-Guarantees and Indemnifications
+Indemnifications